Automated Market Makers for Decentralized Finance (DeFi): Supply-and-demand, liquid sensitivity, and price fluctuation

-As an additional example of LS-LMSR automated market makers, a trader may spend 10 USDT coins to purchase 10.020996 coins of spade suit token at market state ${\bf q}_0$ or spend 500 USDT coins to purchase 559.926783 coins of spade suit from the market state ${\bf q}_0$ with a resulting market state $(1500,440.073217)$.
+As an additional example of LS-LMSR AMMs, a trader may spend 10 USDT coins to purchase 10.020996 coins of spade suit token at market state ${\bf q}_0$ or spend 500 USDT coins to purchase 559.926783 coins of spade suit from the market state ${\bf q}_0$ with a resulting market state $(1500,440.073217)$.
 Furthermore, in the market state $(1500,440.073217)$, the value of one USDT coin is equivalent to the value of 1.260346709 coins of spade suit token.